One Week (2008 film): Plot

 His motorcycle breaks down in rural Saskatchewan.
 Nearby, he finds a dead dog and phones its owner, a middle-aged rancher.
 In gratitude, she picks up him and his motorcycle, takes him on a scenic horseback ride, and fixes the minor problem with his bike.
 She is twice-divorced with a son and granddaughter she rarely sees, but the narrator explains that the time with Ben inspires her to seek the son out, coincidentally meeting the new "love of her life".

 Continuing the trip beyond the promised two days, he arrives at Banff National Park in Alberta, and checks into an expensive hotel suite.
 Samantha has told his family about his cancer, and is flying out to get him.
 He goes on what he fears will be a last adventure in the woods, where he gets lost and meets Tracy, a backpacker exploring the backcountry with her dog.
 At her campsite, she chides Ben for giving up too easily on his dreams: of a singing career quashed by a teacher's harsh remarks, and a novel for which he failed to find a publisher.
 Ben spends the night with her.
 The next morning, Samantha has arrived earlier than expected, and Ben admits to sleeping with Tracy.
 He also tells Samantha that he does not love her like she loves him; she leaves him and returns home.

 Ben makes his way to the west coast of Vancouver Island.
 At a diner, he finds himself unable to eat his meal, and meanwhile a truck hits his motorcycle in the parking lot, wrecking it.
 He rents a surfboard and takes it out into the Pacific, but rather than catching a wave to ride back in, he keeps going, despondent.
 He sees a humpback whale dramatically breach the surface.
 Ben remembers that his father had said to him as a child that anyone who searched for Grumps would "know him when you see him"; Ben is satisfied that he has, and returns home.
 He and Samantha discuss his prospects and their impending breakup, and he goes home to see his family.

 The final sequence reveals the movie's narrator recording the final chapter of an audio book, revealed to be One Week by Ben Tyler, a memoir of his motorcycle trip.

 Cast

 Cameo appearances are made by Canadian musicians Gordon Downie of the Tragically Hip as a cancer survivor, Joel Plaskett of the Joel Plaskett Emergency as a street performer, and Emm Gryner as a fellow hiker who finds Ben in the forest in Banff.
 Veteran actor Chris Benson appears as the town mayor.

 Soundtrack

 "A very music-heavy film," as described by director Michael McGowan, the soundtrack and score provides an integral role in One Week.
-Making a concerted effort to have the soundtrack reflect the Canadian-heavy theme of the film, McGowan assembled an all-Canadian ensemble of artists, notably Sam Roberts, the Great Lake Swimmers, Wintersleep, Patrick Watson, Stars, Luke Doucet, the Sunparlour Players and Lights.
+Making a concerted effort to have the soundtrack reflect the Canadian-heavy theme of the film, McGowan assembled an all-Canadian ensemble of artists, notably Sam Roberts, the Great Lake Swimmers, Wintersleep, Patrick Watson, Stars, Luke Doucet, Joel Plaskett, the Sunparlour Players and Lights.